makrai/notes/el-haj23-unif-emo-vad.md

 # Conclusion

-* Experiments 1 and 2 demonstrate the benefits of t raining with larger emotion-based datasets
+* Experiments 1 and 2 demonstrate the benefits of training with larger emotion-based datasets
   * suggest that it is possible to predict a wider range of emo expressions
   * polarity analysis in Experiment 2 further support this conclusion
   * also predict weak emotions, which are often overlooked by sentiment anal
-* future work, it is expected that
-  * increasing the number of datasets used in training will result in improved
+* future work: increasing the number of datasets used in training